Seteeri/Particle/snippets/notes/PARTICLE.md

   * Pointer [WIP]
     * Refactor pointer/selector to be a particle/symbol whose CAR is the tgt [WIP]
-      * Implement p0
+      * Implement p* - master ptr [Done]
-      * Refactor cmd-char... to update p0
+      * Refactor cmd-char etc. to update p* [Done]
-    * Draw lines
-      * One node per line segment
-      * Scale node to fit line
+      * Replace current marker with p* symbol
+        * Refactor initial particle creation
+    * Create new ptrs
+      * Default is to create pointer to current
+      * Make new ptr point to old ptr
+      * When adding etc, move new ptr and leave old ptr in place
     * Select item
       * Ptr is a particle symbol whose value is whatever the user wants
         * Default = master list